WindingPathInitiative/wpi-hub/docs/index.md

   __Code__: 403<br>
   __Content__: `{ status: 403, message: 'Invalid token' }`

-* Member is expired and attempting to act as an officer.
+* Member is expired and attempting to act as an officer.<br>
   __Code__: 403<br>
   __Content__: `{ status: 403, message: 'User is expired' }`

-* Member is suspended and attempting to act as an officer.
+* Member is suspended and attempting to act as an officer.<br>
   __Code__: 403<br>
   __Content__: `{ status: 403, message: 'User is suspended' }`